 If support is coming from outside of the U.S., then submit a certified letter from the sponsor indicating that they will be responsible for all educational expenses and a bank statement showing availability of U.S. $27,019 plus the additional amount required for each dependent.
 For more information see International Student Admissions Application.
 Copies will not be accepted.

-4. Once Accepted, Learn About International Student Services (ISS)
+Learn about Metro State's International Student Services

 ISS can help you with: